-A professional brand launch plan will let you confidently focus on the moving parts that contribute to you achieving greater business strategy.
+A professional brand launch plan will let you confidently focus on the moving parts that contribute to achieving a more effective business strategy.

 What are the benefits of launching a brand correctly?

-If you start off well whn launching your brand, you are building a history of authenticity right from the get go.
+If you start well when launching your brand, you build a history of authenticity right from the get-go.
 Customers have an indelible impression of you that won’t require expensive re-scripting.

-Consistent communication of your brand through all touch-points will give your target market a clear, strong, image of your purpose and your products.
+Consistent brand communication through all touch-points will give your target market a clear, strong image of your purpose and products.